riccardotorre/DNNLikelihood_dev/docs/_build/html/_sources/code.rst.txt

 Python module
 =============

-The Python code consists of bla bla bla
+The Python code consists of bla bla bla.

+To avoid repetition, in the following documentation, class arguments and class attributes that are common to different classes are documented in the dedicated sections :ref:`General arguments<common_classes_arguments>` and :ref:`General arguments<common_classes_attributes>`.

+**Table of contents**

 .. toctree::
-   :maxdepth: 8
+   :maxdepth: -1

    summary
    histfactory/index